Hairography: Production

 The episode features cover versions of "Bootylicious" by Destiny's Child, "Don't Make Me Over" by Dionne Warwick, "Papa Don't Preach" by Madonna, a mash-up of "Hair" from the musical Hair and "Crazy in Love" by Beyoncé featuring Jay-Z, "Imagine" by John Lennon, "True Colors" by Cyndi Lauper and "You're the One That I Want" from Grease.
 Yoko Ono was hesitant about allowing Glee the rights to "Imagine".
 Series music supervisor P.J.
 Bloom explained: "It was very difficult to convince Yoko Ono that it was the right thing to do.
 She needed to truly understand how the music was going to be used.
 The added component of us wanting to have a deaf choir signing the song made for this incredibly poignant moment. ...It really took a lot of convincing to get her on board and realize that it was a great, great moment, and a tribute to John and his song."
-Jenna Ushkowitz has commented that the performance of "Imagine" brought the cast and crew of Glee to tears, and that several cast members got "Imagine" tattoos afterwards as it was "such a nice checkpoint in our lives."
 Studio recordings of all the songs performed in the episode except "You're the One That I Want" were released as singles, available for digital download.
 "Imagine" charted at number 82 in Australia, 49 in Canada and 67 in America, while "True Colors" charted at number 47 in Australia, 38 in Canada and 66 in America.
 "Don't Make Me Over", "Imagine" and "True Colors" are also included on the album Glee: The Music, Volume 2.